NBISweden/AGAT/docs/tools/agat_sp_filter_feature_by_attribute_value.md

 ## DESCRIPTION

 The script aims to filter features according to attribute value (9th column).
-If the attribute tag is missing the feature will not be discarded.
+- If the attribute exists and the value do not pass the test, the feature is written into <output>.
-If the attribute exists and the value pass the test, the feature is discarded.
+- If the attribute exists and the value pass the test, the feature is discarded and written into <output>_discarded.gff.
+- If the attribute tag is missing (test cannot be applyed), the feature will be written into <output> by default.
+If --na_aside parameter is activated then it will be written into <output>_na.gff.

-Attribute are stored in the 9th column and have this shape: tag=value /!\\ Removing a level1 or level2 feature will automatically remove all linked subfeatures, and removing all children of a feature will automatically remove this feature too.
+Attribute are stored in the 9th column and have this shape: tag=value.
+/!\\ Removing a level1 or level2 feature will automatically remove all linked subfeatures.
+/!\\ Removing all children of a feature will automatically remove this feature too (excepted if --keep_parental is activated).
+/!\\ If --keep_parental is not activated and --na_aside is activated, and all level3 features of a record are split between both <output>_na.gff and <output>_discarded.gff, then the parental level1 and level2 features are removed and will end up in the <output>_na.gff file only.

 ## SYNOPSIS